Dr Claire E. L. Smith

 Amelogenesis Imperfecta (AI):

-My research focus is amelogenesis imperfecta (AI).
-I lead the AI Modelling Research Group and I am part of the Biomineralisation Research Group, led by Dr Al-Jawad and the Leeds Dental Genetics Research Group, led by Dr Alan Mighell.
-I have also successfully supervised PhD student, Dr Georgios Nikolopoulos, who studied the evolutionary history of the proteins involved in AI.
+My research focus is amelogenesis imperfecta.
+I co-lead the Amelogenesis Research Group with Prof Alan Mighell.
+I am also part of the Biomineralisation Group, led by Dr Al-Jawad.
+I have also successfully supervised PhD student, Dr Georgios Nikolopoulos, who studied the genetics of AI.

 AI is a group of inherited defects in tooth enamel.
 Affected patients have either very thin enamel or very weak enamel, which in both cases does not function correctly.
 The impact of AI on affected individuals and their families is considerable since patients experience dental pain and sensitivity, poor aesthetics and are reported to experience a lower quality of life due to social anxiety.
 Treatment of AI is expensive since it requires ongoing clinical management to maintain function and aesthetics.
-The aim of the AI modelling, biomineralisation and dental genetics research groups is to increase our understanding of this disorder by piecing together the molecular mechanisms involved in tooth enamel formation, a process known as amelogenesis.
+The aim of the Biomineralisation and Amelogenesis Research groups is to increase our understanding of this disorder by studying the enamel structure and also by piecing together the molecular mechanisms involved in tooth enamel formation, a process known as amelogenesis.
 By identifying the causative mutation in a family, we can attempt to understand the underlying cause of the disorder and perhaps give an insight into potential treatments.
 Any mutations identified are fed back to patients, who by knowing their mutation can get access to accurate genetic counselling and may choose in future to participate in clinical trials of AI treatments or AI prevention for future generations.

 My current research uses CRISPR-Cas9 gene editing and stem cell-derived ameloblast-like cells models to determine the critical processes that are affected by each pathogenic variant.
 I also continue to identify new variants and new genes for AI through various sequencing methodologies.